The Suburbs (band): Post-breakup and reunion: 1990–2009

+Reformation and new albums: 2013–present

 On November 19, 2013 Si Sauvage, the band's first new release in 27 years, was released.
-Si Sauvage features founding members Poling, Hugo Klaers, and Blaine John “Beej” Chaney, plus new bandmates Steve Brantseg and Steve Price and special guest vocalists like Janey Winterbauer and Aby Wolf.
+Si Sauvage featured founding members Poling, Klaers, and Chaney, plus new bandmates Steve Brantseg and Steve Price and guest vocalists Janey Winterbauer and Aby Wolf.
+The album grew out of the band's reunion shows in tribute to Allen.

 On August 26, 2014, the Suburbs announced that founding member Beej Chaney was taking a temporary leave of absence.

-2018 has the band slated for several outdoor concerts: The Brewery Bash in Luverne, MN & Down By The Riverside Concert Series in Rochester, MN plus a show scheduled for (the landmark venue) First Avenue in Minneapolis.

-2019 the band continues to be led by original members Chan Poling & drummer Hugo Klaers plus longtime sax player Max Ray (also of The Wallets).
-They are augmented by current members Stevie Bransteg and Jeremy Ylvisaker on guitars, Steve Prince on bass, Janey Winterbauer on backup vocals, Rochelle Becker on baritone saxophone, and Steven Kung on horns and keyboards.
-The band continued its live performances featuring new material plus classic Suburb songs, some of which are rearranged melodies that are toned down from the 1980s era (of the bands live shows).
+The band's new lineup included original members Poling and Klaers, sax player Max Ray of The Wallets, guitarists Brantseg and Jeremy Ylvisaker, bassist Steve Prince, backing vocalist Janey Winterbauer, Rochelle Becker on baritone saxophone, and Steven Kung on horns and keyboards.

 The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.

-In July 2021, the band had the honor of reopening First Avenue, which had closed during the COVID pandemic, by playing two sold-out shows at the 7th Street Entry to celebrate the release of their new album, Poets Party.
+In July 2021, the band was the first group to play First Avenue after its closure during the COVID-19 pandemic by playing two sold-out shows at the 7th Street Entry to celebrate the release of their seventh album, Poets Party.

+In January 2025, Beej Chaney died while swimming in the Pacific Ocean near Hermosa Beach, California, where he had been living.
+Officials called the death an accident.
+Chaney's surviving family included three daughters.
+Outside of the Suburbs, Chaney also released two solo works, the 2003 album Windows and the 1992 EP Reckless Heart.
+He had also owned the Malibu recording studio Shangri-La from the late 1990s to 2011.
+Before his death, he had been working on a rockabilly/punk album called Shake It All Up with Robby Vee, the son of 1960s singer Bobby Vee.
+Chaney co-wrote, sang and played guitar on all the songs.
+The album had been due for release in early 2025.